aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 To avoid charges, you must remove all project-provisioned and generated resources from your AWS account.

 First, run all steps in the provided [clean-up notebook](99-clean-up.ipynb).
-Second, if you used the AWS Console to provision a Studio domain for this workshop, and don't need the domain, you can delete the domain by following [this instructions](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).
+Second, if you used the AWS Console to provision a domain for this workshop, and don't need the domain, you can delete the domain by following [this instructions](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).

-If you provisioned a Studio domain use a CloudFormation template, you can delete the CloudFormation stack in the AWS console.
+If you provisioned a domain use a CloudFormation template, you can delete the CloudFormation stack in the AWS console.

 ### Delete EFS
 ❗ Delete the SageMaker EFS only if you provisioned a new SageMaker domain in your account.
 Do not delete your own existing EFS!

 The deployment of Studio creates a new EFS in your account.
 This EFS is shared with all users of Studio and contains home directories for Studio users and may contain your data.
-When you delete the data science environment stack, the Studio domain, user profile and Apps are also deleted.
+When you delete the data science environment stack, the domain, user profile and Apps are also deleted.
 However, the EFS **is not deleted** and kept "as is" in your account.
 Additional resources are created by Studio and retained upon deletion together with the EFS:
 - EFS mounting points in each private subnet of your VPC
 - ENI for each mounting point
 - Security groups for EFS inbound and outbound traffic